 - I1.32 Over 90% of the UK population now lives under highly light-polluted skies, but Gower AONB is one of the few areas in South Wales that retains a dark night sky. - I1.33 The Environment (Wales) Act, 2016 introduces the Sustainable Management of Natural Resources (SNMR) and sets out a framework to achieve this as part of decision-making.
-The objective of the SMNR is to maintain and enhance the resilience of ecosystems and the benefits that they provide. - I1.34 The Environment Act also sets a legal target of reducing greenhouse gas emissions by at least 80% by 2050. - I1.35 Paragraph 6.8.1 of Planning Policy Wales (PPW) (Edition 10, 2018) states that there is a need to balance the provision of lighting to enhance safety and security to help in the prevention of crime and to allow activities like sport and recreation to take place with the need to:
+The objective of the SMNR is to maintain and enhance the resilience of ecosystems and the benefits that they provide.
+The Environment Act also sets a legal target of reducing greenhouse gas emissions by at least 80% by 2050. - I1.34 Natural Resources Wales (NRW) web-based map Dark Skies and Light Pollution in Wales shows in detail the level of radiance (light) shining up into the night sky (radiance percentages) for the Gower AONB, using satellite imagery taken in 2021.
+The map can provide evidence for lighting plans, management plans, green infrastructure assessments and well-being assessments which can help identify where reducing night light pollution could be particularly beneficial to wildlife and nature networks.

-- protect the natural and historic environment, including wildlife and features of the natural environment, such as tranquillity; - retain dark skies where appropriate; - prevent glare, and respect the amenity of neighbouring land uses; and - reduce the carbon emissions associated with lighting. - I1.36 PPW recognises the importance of 'Dark Sky reserves' in contributing positively to an area in economic and environmental terms, and states that their characteristics should be taken into account when preparing development plan strategies and policies and when considering individual development proposals. - 11.37 PPW recognises the importance of lighting in rural areas to provide security, but light pollution should be controlled.
+- I1.35 Paragraph 6.8.1 of Planning Policy Wales (PPW) (Edition 10, 2018) states that there is a need to balance the provision of lighting to enhance safety and security to help in the prevention of crime and to allow activities like sport and recreation to take place with the need to:protect the natural and historic environment, including wildlife and features of the natural environment, such as tranquillity: - retain dark skies where appropriate; - prevent glare, and respect the amenity of neighbouring land uses; and - reduce the carbon emissions associated with lighting. - I1.36 PPW recognises the importance of 'Dark Sky reserves' in contributing positively to an area in economic and environmental terms, and states that their characteristics should be taken into account when preparing development plan strategies and policies and when considering individual development proposals. - 11.37 PPW recognises the importance of lighting in rural areas to provide security, but light pollution should be controlled.
 Conditions can be attached to planning permissions for new developments that include the design and operation of lighting systems, for example, requiring energy-efficient design and to prevent light pollution.